License GuideSOC 11-2022

 Read more

 Money transmitter licenses require continuing education in most states.
-Your renewal cycle will demand a specific number of CE hours covering topics like ethics and state regulations.
-The exact requirements depend on your state's licensing board.
+Your renewal cycle will demand a specific number of CE hours.
+Common topics include ethics and state-specific regulations.
+Check your state's requirements to confirm the exact hours and subjects you'll need.

 Is This For You